mistrello96/CUDA-SOM/README.md

 ./CUDA-SOM.out -i /folder/folder/inputfile.txt -n 1000 -s 0.1 -f 0.001 --normalizedistance

-2) The tool will use the file provided as input, will train for 5000 iterations with a learning rate that will linearly decay from 0.3 to 0.001.
+2) The tool will use the file provided as input, will train for 5000 iterations in batch mode.
 The size of the SOM is set to 200x200, the initial radius of the updating function (bubble) is set to 50, and will decrease exponentially.
 The distance between neurons and the input vector is computed using the sum of squares distance.
 Once the SOM is trained, the distances between the input file and the SOM will be saved to a file.
 The GPU used for the computation will be the one with index 2; 96 threads per block will be launched.

-./CUDA-SOM.out -i /folder/folder/inputfile.txt -n 5000 -s 0.3 -f 0.001 -x 200 -y 200 --savedistances -r 50 --distance=s --neighbors=b --toroidal --exponential=r --GPUIndex=2 --threadsperblock=96
+./CUDA-SOM.out -i /folder/folder/inputfile.txt -n 5000 -m b -x 200 -y 200 --savedistances -r 50 --distance=s --neighbors=b --toroidal --exponential=r --GPUIndex=2 --threadsperblock=96